Our service requires that you provide correctly sized and formatted artwork.

-Please check out our general file requirements below.
-These requirements apply to all of our products unless otherwise noted on the product specifically.
+General File Requirements: These requirements apply to all of our products unless otherwise noted on the product specifically:

 All apparel and posters are printed in the CMYK color profile.
 When setting up your file make sure it is in CMYK rather than RGB.
 The reason for this is that a CMYK printer is not able to print all the colors in the RGB color space.
 All phone cases are printed in RGB.